March 18, 2015

 A Diffuse Axonal Injury (DAI) is a brain injury in which damage in the form of extensive lesions in white matter tracts occurs over a widespread area.
 DAI is one of the most common and devastating types of traumatic brain injury, and is a major cause of unconsciousness and persistent vegetative state after head trauma.

 In October 2014, Jules Bianchi, a Formula One driver, lost control of his car in the Japanese Grand Prix and careered into a crane which was moving another car from the dirt trap.
-He suffered a serious diffuse axonal injury and has been in a medically induced coma since.
-His neurological status remains unchanged.
-He is still unconscious and in a critical condition.
+He suffered a serious diffuse axonal injury and unfortunately later died as a result of the accident.

 While what happened to Bianchi was dramatic, it is crucial to remember that even a minor blow to the head can result in injury, quite often a concussion.